 Researchers determine the magnitude of \propto and calculate the Sig value (P value) to carry out statistical analysis of the test.
-A P-value is the lowest level (of significance) at which the observed value of the test statistic is significant (Walpole, et al., 2016).
+A P-value is the lowest level (of significance) at which the observed value of the test statistic is significant [23].
 When making a decision, researchers compare the P-value and significance level α .
 Before carrying out an independent sample t test on the sample data, researchers carried out a normality test and homogeneity test.
-Nurwiani et al. (2014) conducted normality testing using the Kolmogorov-Smirnov test.
+Nurwiani et al. (2014) conducted normality testing using the Kolmogorov- Smirnov test [26].
 If the data were not normally distributed, they applied Johnson Transformation.
 However, in this study, the normality of the data was assessed using the Shapiro-Wilk test.
-Researchers carried out a normality test with the Shapiro-Wilk test with the following steps:
+The research results of Razali and Wah (2011) show that the Shapiro-Wilk test is the strongest normality test [27].
+Researchers carried out a normality test with the Shapiro-Wilk test with the following steps.

 2.1.
-Normality test with the Shapiro-Wilk test
+Normality Test with the Shapiro-Wilk Test